ga-wdi-curriculum/rails-activerecord/readme.md

 **[5 minutes]** Create a migration file for a new `songs` table.
 Songs should have columns for `title` `album` and `preview_url`, all of which are strings.

 To associate one model with another in a migration file, you can include one of the following methods in the `create_table` method.
-They all do pretty much the same thing, with a few differences...
+They all do the same thing assuming you have set up your associations properly in your models...
 * `t.belongs_to :artist`
 * `t.references :artist`
 * `t.integer :artist_id`